 Work with cut & sew factories here in the USA that meet fair labor practices

-Minimize waste by producing digitally printed textiles on demand and designing products in a way that minimizes waste during in the cutting process
+Minimize waste by producing digitally printed textiles on demand

 The rewards for these efforts?
 A thriving community built on kindness to our planet and each other.
 A wealth of home goods that make homes feel good.
 We wouldn't dream of doing business any other way.